Short-circuit logic: Conclusions

-In our paper~\cite{BP10} we introduced proposition algebra using Hoare's conditional $x\lef y\rig z$ and the constants $\tr$ and $\fa$.
+In~\cite{BP10} we introduced proposition algebra using Hoare's conditional $x\lef y\rig z$ and the constants $\tr$ and $\fa$.
 We distinguished various valuation congruences that are defined by means of short-circuit evaluation, and provided axiomatizations of these congruences: $\CP$ (four axioms) characterizes the least identifying valuation congruence we consider, and the extension $\CP_\mem$ (one extra axiom) characterizes the most identifying valuation congruence below propositional logic.
-Various other valuation congruences in between these two and axiomatizations thereof are also described in~\cite{BP10}.
-In our paper~\cite{HMA} we provide an alternative valuation semantics for proposition algebra in the form of \emph{Hoare McCarthy algebras} (HMAs) that is more elegant than the semantical framework introduced in~\cite{BP10}: HMA-based semantics has the advantage that one can define a valuation congruence without first defining the valuation equivalence it is contained in.
+In~\cite{HMA,BP12a} we provide an alternative valuation semantics for proposition algebra in the form of \emph{Hoare-McCarthy algebras} (HMAs) that is more elegant than the semantical framework introduced in~\cite{BP10}: HMA-based semantics has the advantage that one can define a valuation congruence without first defining the valuation \emph{equivalence} it is contained in.

 This paper arose by an attempt to answer the question whether the extension of $\CP_\mem$ with $\neg$ and ${\leftand}$ characterizes a reasonable logic if one restricts to axioms defined over the signature $\{\tr,\neg,\leftand\}$ (and with $\fa$ and $\leftor$ being definable).
-After having found an axiomatization of \MSCL\ (memorizing short-circuit logic), we distinguished \FreeSCL\ (free short-circuit logic) as the most basic (least identifying) short-circuit logic, where we took \CP\ as a point of departure.
+After having found an axiomatization of \MSCL\ (memorizing short-circuit logic), we defined \FreeSCL\ (free short-circuit logic) as the most basic (least identifying) short-circuit logic, where we took \CP\ as a point of departure.
 We used the module expression